• Primary Program Utilities & Renewables

 Biography

-Noura Mansouri is a fellow at KAPSARC, a research affiliate at MIT, and an expert at the World Energy Council.
-She is the co-chair of the T20 Indonesia 2022 Task Force on Governing Climate Target, Energy Transition and Environmental Protection.
-She also served as the (lead) co-chair of the T20 Task Force on Climate Change and Environment/Sustainable Energy during both the Saudi 2020 and Italian 2021 G20 presidencies.
-Dr. Mansouri has over 18 years of research and professional experience.
+Noura Mansouri is a senior fellow in the Climate & Sustainability team under Knowledge and Analysis.
+She is leading two projects: (i) The Circular Carbon Economy Technology Roadmaps (CCE-TRMs), and (ii) the Nationally Determined Contributions Implementation Roadmaps (NDC-IRMs).
+Noura served as the (lead) co-chair of the T20 Task Force on Climate Change and Environment/Sustainable Energy since the Saudi G20 presidency and continued the role under subsequent presidencies including the Italian, Indonesian and Indian G20 presidencies.
+Dr. Mansouri has over 20 years of research and professional experience including academia, think tank, and international energy company experiences.
 She earned her MBA and Ph.D. degrees in climate change, sustainability and energy transitions from the University of London and completed a postdoctoral fellowship at MIT.
 She is the author of Greening the Black Gold: Saudi Arabia’s Quest for Clean Energy.
-Noura has over 20 publications on climate change, sustainability, and energy transition, and she has spoken publicly on the subject at over 85 events globally.
+Noura has published extensively and spoken widely on climate change, sustainability, and energy transition.

 Publications